 Founded in 1984, CAADE is the California Association for Alcohol/Drug Educators.

 Dr. Dick Wilson wanted to form a not-for-profit organization to set and uphold standards for alcohol/Drug Studies Programs in California.
 To this day, that mission still stands but has expanded.

 Understanding the organization and why the education of students and the certification of counselors need to be distinctly separate.
 The California Association for Alcohol and Drug Educators (CAADE) is the main corporate entity and the Addiction Counselor Certification Board of California (ACCBC) is an autonomous board (or committee) that falls under the CAADE corporate umbrella.

-Some of you may still have some confusion about what the ACCBC is, who they are and what their function is.
+Some of you may still have some confusion about what the ACCBC is, who they are and what its function is.
 To explain this you must first understand the role of CAADE.
 The California Association for Alcohol and Drug Educators (CAADE) has been around for over thirty years, long before addiction treatment counselors needed to be certified in the state of California.
-The primary focus of CAADE was, and still is, to provide the highest possible educational and ethical standards for the addiction treatment community.
+The primary focus of CAADE was and still is, to provide the highest possible educational and ethical standards for the addiction treatment community.
 This mission has not changed and CAADE is still the leader in this pursuit.
-CAADE’s responsibilities are; accrediting academic institutions, vetting and approving CEU providers that hold higher standers and meet the requirements for CATC renewal, providing educational materials and exam prep workshops and working with legislators to raise standards and pass laws that create positive change for the addiction treatment profession.
+CAADE’s responsibilities are; accrediting academic institutions, vetting and approving CEU providers that hold higher standers and meet the requirements for CATC renewal, providing educational materials and exam prep workshops, and working with legislators to raise standards and pass laws that create positive change for the addiction treatment profession.

 CAADE is and will always remain the main corporate entity with two separate autonomous but attached arms, “CAADE education” on one side and “ACCBC certification” on the other.